-- Reviewed the announcements of quarterly financial results as well as the year end financial statements of the Group prior to recommending to the Board of Directors for consideration and approval.
-The AC deliberated on book orders, budgeted revenue, profitability and cash position; - Reviewed the overall assessment of the external auditor's performance and independence for the financial period ended 31 December 2021.
-Crowe Malaysia PLT has been the Company's external auditors since 2010 and was recommended for re-appointment for the ensuing year.
-The financial period ended 31 December 2021 marked the fourth year for the engagement partner; - Reviewed and approved the external auditors' audit plan for the financial ended 31 December 2021 inclusive of the terms of engagement and scope of work at its meeting held on 24 November 2021;
+- Reviewed the announcements of quarterly financial results as well as the year-end financial statements of the Group prior to recommending to the Board of Directors for consideration and approval.
+The AC deliberated on book orders, budgeted revenue, profitability and cash position; - Reviewed the overall assessment of the external auditor's performance and independence for the financial period ended 31 December 2022.
+Crowe Malaysia PLT has been the Company's external auditor since 2010 and was recommended for re-appointment for the ensuing year.
+The financial period ended 31 December 2022 marked the fifth year for the engagement partner;